LG's latest innovations have won widespread honors at CES2022 - ExBulletin

 LG DualUp monitor

-Ars Technica: 7 Most Exciting PC Monitors in CES 2022 Rolling Stones: Best in CES 2022: Hybrid Tech for Hybrid World Reviewed.com: Best Computer Monitors in CES 2022 Digital Trends: Best Monitors in CES 2022
+Ars Technica: 7 Most Exciting PC Monitors in CES 2022 Rolling Stone: Best in CES 2022: Hybrid Tech for Hybrid World Reviewed.com: Best Computer Monitor in CES 2022 Digital Trend: Best Monitor in CES 2022

 LG UltraGear Gaming Laptop